Panel Replacement

 Who does the work at Dunlap Electric?

 This page describes general project scope and is not a quote, diagnosis, or commitment.
 References to the National Electrical Code (NEC) are based on the 2023 NEC as adopted by Colorado at the time of writing and are for context only.
 They do not replace the currently adopted code in your jurisdiction.
 Your local Authority Having Jurisdiction (AHJ) and electrical inspector determine what applies to your project.
 The specific scope and requirements for your home can only be determined by a licensed electrician during an on-site evaluation.
-Jesse Dunlap is a Colorado Licensed Master Electrician, in the trade since 1998.

 Need Your Panel Evaluated?